nocpiun/ferrum/README.md

 ## Plugin

-There is a plugin folder `/src/plugins`.
-Under the folder, there are plugins which are viewers for different kinds of file formats (e.g. *.mp4 *.avi).
+There is a plugin folder `/registry`.

 ### Write a Viewer Plugin